Ashtanga Vinyasa Yoga Teacher Training 2026

 • Ashtanga Primary Series Asanas in depth practice and study

-Alignment, Asanas lab, Hands-on adjustments, with a focus on the breath and flow of Prana in our Yoga practice.
+Alignment, Asanas lab, Hands-on adjustments, with a strong focus on the breath and flow of Prana.
 Mysore-style & guided practices.
-Exploration of portions of Intermediate series.

 • Physical and Physiological Anatomy